USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 Relative to model 1, there was a substantial decrease in the
 ![R^2](https://latex.codecogs.com/svg.image?R%5E2 "R^2") estimate for
 the dissolved N2O component of this model.
-The estimate for the equilibrium N2O-eq component was similar to the model 1.
+The estimate for the equilibrium N2O-eq component was similar to model 1.

     ##          Estimate Est.Error  Q2.5 Q97.5
     ## R2logn2o    0.056     0.009 0.038 0.075